 This probably goes without saying, but if you’re going to be using your Instant Pot to cook, make sure you bring along dish soap.
 It’s an easy thing to overlook!
 I also keep a foam brush like this on hand so that I can wipe out that liquid lip on the IP.
 (Why is it you only ever splatter and spill food on vacation??)

 I have to give full credit to Once A Month Meals on this one.
 They have a whole slew of Instant Pot Freezer meals.
-As I mentioned in my post on why I love the Instant Pot, you can take frozen food straight from the freezer and cook it in the IP without having to thaw.
-I assemble my ingredient raw and freeze my food in these round containers — nothing worse than fitting a too-large square meal in a round pot!
+Believe it or not, you can take frozen food straight from the freezer and cook it in the IP without having to thaw.
+I assemble my ingredients raw and freeze my food in these round containers — nothing worse than fitting a too-large square meal in a round pot!
 Now I don’t have to fuss with food prep while on vacation!
 I just dump, cook, and enjoy.
 (Plus, your frozen food will help keep the rest of your cooler chilled!)

-8. Don’t forget your recipes or basic ingredients.
+9. Don’t forget your recipes and basic ingredients.

 In case you decide NOT to freezer prep your meals in advance, don’t forget to bring along your recipes.
 I totally forgot to bring along one crucial recipe on vacation (woops!!!) and I was so glad I had a back-up on my computer.
 Same thing with those basic ingredients – like salt and pepper.
 Nothing is worse than having not-quite-salty-enough food!